-Disclaimer: The Jomo Haka sent to us for the purpose of this review is a sample and does not have to be returned to Jomo Audio.
-Thank you for giving us this opportunity.
+Disclaimer: The Jomo Audio Haka sent to us is a sample in exchange for our honest opinion.
+We thank the team at Jomo Audio for giving us this opportunity.

 So what is a Haka?
 The ‘Haka’ is a traditional war dance or challenge in Maori culture.

 You will most likely have seen it on TV if you are a Rugby Union fan with the New Zealand All-Blacks infamous pre-match Haka routine designed to deliver fear into the hearts of their opponents.
 Only ever works on the Poms though, but I digress.

 In this case, a Haka is Singapore-based Jomo Audio’s latest universal IEM and its cheapest to date at SG$499.
 This is a single balanced armature driver design.
 However, it ignores a lot of perceived norms in terms of stock BA designs.

 Jomo Audio believes that by leaving out a lot of these norms and bringing in their own specifications they have managed to break out of the traditional limitations of single BA performances.

 To date, BA driver design often works best when they target particular ranges of frequencies rather than the entire spectrum.
 Hence the use of multiple-driver BA designs to produce a performance that covers the entire range.
 However, a lot of people enjoy single BA designs because they are perceived as being more coherent with less crossover technology.

 Too Much technology?